- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 3.9/5 stars based on 315 Amazon reviews

 Hawaii Roasters 100% Kona Coffee features an all-natural coffee bean that is sun-dried and farm-roasted in small batches to create a delicate and mild Kona coffee experience.
 This bean is considered a medium roast, has a chestnut brown color, and is harvested by a family now in its 3rd generation of coffee farmers.
-They individually hand-pick the coffee cherries at the peak of ripeness and then let the beans dry in the sun to bring out their characteristic flavor
+They individually hand-pick the coffee cherries at the peak of ripeness and then let the beans dry in the sun to bring out its characteristic flavor.

 #3 Kona Coffee Beans by Imagine